10 Best Places to Rent Film Equipment in Los Angeles

 ShareGrid is the big man on campus in the equipment rental world.
 Founded in 2013 (one year before KitSplit), these guys were the first company to launch an online marketplace for filming equipment.
 In four short years they’ve taken the crown as the undisputed kings of the equipment rental space with an inventory of 20,389 pieces of gear in Los Angeles alone.
 In addition to this huge inventory, they also boast a best-in-class website, great educational resources, and tons of convenient delivery and insurance features.
 If that wasn’t enough to sell you, their rental services are also available across North America with healthy rental communities in New York, Seattle, Chicago, Atlanta and San Francisco.

 If you have the budget, buying your gear, or renting it directly from manufacturers like ARRI and Panavision is probably the way to go.
 However, if you’re on a more lean budget, working with a rental company is a great alternative- especially in Los Angeles.
 While we’ve undoubtedly left some great businesses off the list, hopefully, this ranking is informative and will help you narrow down your options the next time you’re coordinating gear for a shoot.

 If you’ve already got your gear covered, the next thing on your list is probably going to be tracking down some decent places to shoot.
 We built Giggster to help producers and location managers finding filming locations without going into a stress-induced coma.
 Our site features thousands of commercial and residential properties, with transparent pricing and super-responsive hosts.
-Take a look below, and let us know if you’re feeling the vibe.
+Take a look around, and let us know if you're feeling the vibe.